Details on this page:

 Most camera images are usually originally too large to use without cropping smaller (but which does allow many possibilities).

-If preparing a scanned image, a common procedure that the meticulous use instead of scanning at a precise non-standard scan resolution (like maybe 328 dpi) is (if a standard menu resolution is not sufficient) is to intentionally scan a little larger by using the next larger standard scanner resolution menu choice.
+If preparing a scanned image,one common procedure that the meticulous use instead of scanning at a precise non-standard scan resolution (like maybe 328 dpi) is (if a standard menu resolution is not sufficient) is to intentionally scan a little larger by using the next larger standard scanner resolution menu choice.
 The reason is that the scanner hardware (the sensor pixels and the carriage stepping motor) can only do certain steps, only those specified standard values offered in the menu.
 Any other value is approximate resampling, not actual sampling.
 It is a small and hard-to-see difference (maybe a geeky thing), however the photo editor can do this resample better, after it has all the larger data.

-We may not print the image on paper, in which case its shape may be more arbitrary.
+We may not ever print the image on paper, in which case its shape may be more arbitrary.
 Or printing a smaller image on larger paper or viewing on a video screen is possibly not a shape issue.
-But if filling the print paper, it is very necessary to fit the paper.
+But if otherwise filling the print paper, it is usually necessary to fit the paper shape.
+The one hour print shops normally fill one of the two dimensions, and it's good when the second dimension fills too, instead of overflowing or being too short (they normally do not print one edge too short.
+If you ordered 6x4 inches, you get 6x4 inches of picture, but you might not see all of your image if the shape is wrong).

 Please realize that an easy "Crop to fit paper shape", and then a simple resample calculation (a calculator in the resample portion below) is all you need to know to print photos.

 Adobe Photoshop Elements (cost is $100 US one time) and Lightroom and Photoshop ($120/year subscription) also do this, and surely many others too.
 Matching the shape of the print paper is a basic and necessary printing procedure.
+Used to use Photoshop and Raw images, but the annual price finally discouraged me.

 Adobe: The image shows the Photoshop Marquee tool (the moving "marching ants", like marching movie theater marquee lights — you have to see it).
 Elements is the same.
 The Marquee tool is my choice, and there is also a "Crop tool" too do the same in Adobe Elements and Photoshop and Adobe Camera Raw (ACR).